Understanding EU Carbon Border Adjustment Mechanism (CBAM EU)

 There are no blanket exemptions.
 However, the cost of a carbon price already paid in the country of origin is fully deductible.
 Goods from countries fully integrated with the EU ETS (like Iceland, Liechtenstein, Norway, and Switzerland) may be excluded.

-The EU ETS is a cap-and-trade system for emissions from installations within the EU.
-CBAM is a border carbon adjustment on the embedded emissions of specific goods imported into the EU.
+The EU ETS is a cap-and-trade system for emissions from installations within the EU. carbon border adjustment mechanism is a border carbon adjustment on the embedded emissions of specific goods imported into the EU.
 They are designed to work together.

 The European Commission’s Directorate-General for Taxation and Customs Union (DG TAXUD) is the primary source for official CBAM documentation and guidance.